aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 Locate the Source File
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If the improver will be working on data imported by an specific importer, it  will sit in the same file at :file:`vulnerabilites/importers/{importer-name.py}`.
+If the improver will be working on data imported by a specific importer, it  will be located in the same file at :file:`vulnerabilites/importers/{importer-name.py}`.
-Otherwise, if it is a generic improver, create a new file :file:`vulnerabilites/improvers/{improver-name.py}`
+Otherwise, if it is a generic improver, create a new file :file:`vulnerabilites/improvers/{improver-name.py}`.

 Explore Package Managers (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your Improver depends on the discrete versions of a package, the package managers' VersionAPI located at :file:`vulnerabilites/package_managers.py` could come in handy.
-You'll need to instantiate the relevant ``VersionAPI`` in the improver's constructor and use them later in the implemented methods.
+You'll need to instantiate the relevant ``VersionAPI`` in the improver's constructor and use it later in the implemented methods.
 See an already implemented improver (NginxBasicImprover) for an example usage.

 Implement the ``interesting_advisories`` Property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This property is supposed to return a QuerySet of ``Advisory`` on which the ``Improver`` is interested to work on.
+This property is intended to return a QuerySet of ``Advisory`` on which the ``Improver`` is designed to work.

-For example, if the improver is interested to work on Advisories imported by ``ExampleImporter``, the property can be implemented as
+For example, if the improver is designed to work on Advisories imported by ``ExampleImporter``, the property can be implemented as

 .. code-block:: python